Frank Church: Third term (1969–1975): Vietnam War and Church Committee

-NSA monitoring of Senator Church's communications
+NSA monitoring of Church's communications

 In a secret operation code-named "Project Minaret," the National Security Agency (NSA) monitored the communications of leading Americans, including Senators Church and Howard Baker, Rev. Dr. Martin Luther King Jr., and others, including prominent U.S. journalists and athletes, who criticized the U.S. war in Vietnam.
 A review by NSA of the NSA's Minaret program concluded that Minaret was "disreputable if not outright illegal."

 Environmental record and other issues

 Church is also remembered for his voting record as a strong progressive and environmental legislator, and he played a major role in the creation of the nation's system of protected wilderness areas in the 1960s.
 In 1964, Church was the floor sponsor of the national Wilderness Act.
 In 1968, he sponsored the Wild and Scenic Rivers Act and gained passage of a ten-year moratorium on federal plans to transfer water from the Pacific Northwest to California.
-Working with other members of Congress from northwestern states, Church helped establish the Hells Canyon National Recreation Area along the Oregon-Idaho border, which protected the gorge from dam building.
+Working with other members of Congress from northwestern states, Church helped establish the Hells Canyon National Recreation Area along the Oregon–Idaho border, which protected the gorge from dam building.
 He was also the primary proponent in the establishment of the Sawtooth Wilderness and National Recreation Area in central Idaho in 1972.